 - Captured and documented the operating environment as built

 - Ensured it was secure and that the data recovery systems were working

 - Quickly established where the knowledge gaps were, and

 After the first 48 hours we set about capturing system information from the heads of the IT support staff and the organisation’s application owners.
 This information was used to map the application dependencies within the infrastructure, control change so that system stability was kept high and ensure that everyone who touched the environment knew exactly how it worked.

 As always, the documents became the property of the client.
 They will help to mitigate future risks of disruption and support delay, even if Computer One is no longer on the scene.

 When the intensity of the first week had passed, we began delivering a flexible Managed IT Services package.
 The company was not ready to outsource all levels of support, so the goal was to offer a help desk for as long as needed while we assisted them to recruit a new IT Manager.

-The system has been stable for many months.
-In all, it was a model Disaster Aversion project, designed to give the organisation the necessary information and ability to make educated decisions about the future of IT Services, and an experience we’re proud to say we had.
+The system has been stable for more than 5 years.
+In all, it was a model Disaster Aversion project, designed to give the organisation the necessary information and ability to make educated decisions about the future of IT Services, and an experience we are proud to say we had.